Szczytu/LoRa-sx1278-and-Raspberry-Pi-Pico/README.md

 Start **Visual Studio Code**, and then open the folder - **Raspberry Pi Pico W program - serwer**.

-Open the main.py file and ulora.py file to configure the LoRa sx1278 connection map with Raspberry Pi Pico W. In the main.py file in the **“# Lora Parameters”** section, set the **RST** (reset) pin, **CS** (chip select - NSS) pin, **INT** (interrupt eg. DIO0), set the appropriate frequency and the appropriate configuration of the SPIConfig class - to configure the SPI interface, enter the “ulora.py” library, then find the **“class SPIConfig()”** class.
+Open the main.py file and ulora.py file to configure the LoRa sx1278 connection map with Raspberry Pi Pico W.

+In the main.py file in the **“# Lora Parameters”** section, set the **RST** (reset) pin, **CS** (chip select - NSS) pin, **INT** (interrupt eg. DIO0), set the appropriate frequency and the appropriate configuration of the SPIConfig class - to configure the SPI interface.

+Enter the “ulora.py” library, then find the **“class SPIConfig()”** class.
 Configure the pins in the tuple according to the description, i.e. **channel, sck, mosi, miso**.

 The last step before running the program is to complete the SSID and PASSWORD in the function to connect to WiFi.
 > [!IMPORTANT]